No mayo Italian Tuna Salad

 What’s the deal with virgin oil?

 Do you know what it means when an olive oil is marked “extra virgin”?
 It means the oil has come from the first press of the fresh olive.
-It’s the most flavorful “press”.
-After the first press, the olives are pressed again to extract more oil.
+That’s the most flavorful “press”.
+After the first press the olives are pressed again to extract more oil.
 That oil will be marked as olive oil.
-We use extra virgin.
-When you are buying large bottles of it like we do, virgin oil is not that much more expensive.

 Not all virgin oil is the same

-There is a huge variety of specialty olive oils out there.
-I have been to a store that has a tasting gallery offering an unbelievable variety of olive oil from all over the world.
-Like wines, where the olive is grown makes a big difference in how it tastes.
-It’s where I get my olive oil for special dishes like this one.
-They also have flavored olive oils and flavored vinegars.
-They have a website: fioreoliveoils.com with lots more information about olive oil if you are interested.
-We don’t have any affiliation.
+There is a huge variety of olive oils out there.
+I buy my specialty olive oils from a store that has a tasting gallery.
+It offers an unbelievable variety of olive oil from all over the world.
+Like the grapes used in wines, where the olive is grown makes a difference in how it tastes.
+There are also olive oils that have been flavored in specialty shops, such as garlic olive oil or oils flavored with herbs or citrus.
+The company I buy from has a website: fioreoliveoils.com.
+Their site provides a lot of information about olive oil if you are interested.
+I am sure there are many more companies carrying specialty olive oils.
+I don’t have any affiliation with Fiore.
 I’m just a customer.
-They have quality goods and it’s a fun place to visit if you get the chance.
+They have quality goods, great customer service and it’s a fun place to visit.

 Onion